 “All practicable methods of treatment” means all technologies or methods currently available and demonstrated to work under similar site circumstances or through pilot studies, and applicable to the site at reasonable cost.
 These include "all known available and reasonable methods of treatment" (AKART) for discharges or potential discharges to waters of the state, and "best available control technologies" (BACT) for releases of hazardous substances into the air resulting from cleanup actions.

-“Applicable state and federal laws” means all legally applicable requirements specified in WAC 173-340-710(3) and those requirements that Ecology determines, based on the criteria in WAC 173-340-710(4), are relevant and appropriate requirements.
+“Applicable state and federal laws” means all legally applicable requirements specified in WAC 173-340-710(3) and those requirements that ecology determines, based on the criteria in WAC 173-340-710(4), are relevant and appropriate requirements.

 “Area background” means the concentration of a hazardous substance consistently present in the environment in the vicinity of a site as the result of human activities unrelated to releases from that site.
-See also “natural background.”
+Compare “natural background.”

 “Aromatic hydrocarbons” or "aromatics” means organic compounds that are characterized by one or more benzene rings, with or without aliphatic hydrocarbon substitutions of hydrogen atoms on the rings, and that do not contain halogens (such as chlorine).
 See also "aliphatic hydrocarbons."